noble-varghese/dynamofl/Readme.md

 # DynamoFL

 This README provides instructions on how to set up and run an application built using Node.js and Python.
-It includes commands for script startup by modifying the `sampleYaml.yml` file.
+It includes commands for script startup by modifying the `application/dynamofl.yml` file.

 ## Prerequisites

 - Node.js installed on your system.
 - Python installed on your system.
 - A YAML parser installed for Python, such as PyYAML.
+- virtualenv setup to initiallise a virtual env

 ## Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the application directory.
 3. Install the required Node.js dependencies by running:

 ```Node